Yes, it’s time for another one of my “The Best….” lists. one will highlight the websites I think are the best for teaching about geography.

-This Would Be A Nice Geography Assessment is a post I’ve written.
+Would Be A Nice Geography Assessment is a post I’ve written.

 National Geographic has unveiled a new website for teachers — National Geographic Education.

 I’ve previously highlighted Glencoe’s online videos for social studies, but have now discovered that offer many more free resources to support all their social studies textbooks.
 They’re useful even if you don’t use their books, though, and they’re freely available.
 You can start off at their main Social Studies site or at their main site for all their textbooks.
 From there, it’s easy to navigate to their U.S. History, World History and Geography books.
-They all have links to videos, “in-motion animations” like this one, interactive maps like this (I especially like these maps because they offer audio support for the text), and different games (I especially like their categorization activities).
+They all have links to videos, “in-motion animations” like one, interactive maps like (I especially like these maps because they offer audio support for the text), and different games (I especially like their categorization activities).

 Daily life in May around the world is a series of photos from The Sacramento Bee.